jonathanwhitedev/python-jack/README.md

 Overall, I am very happy with the testing outcomes with Pylint.
 This was the choice of PEP8 testing recommended to me by my mentor as it is a superior testing system and already built into GitPod.

 Across all 6 files of python code I scored between 9-10 out of 10 with all erros or bugs fixed.
-There is notibly some issues with string length warnings that wre not fixed.
-This is due to the fact that although i had tested split the print statements down into wither two statements or seperating the strings of text with double quotation marks ("") this only caused 2 sperate lines of messages to appear in the terminal which did not look professional and read coherantly as normal.
-This was deliberate in leavinf these in place for this reason alone.
+There is notibly some issues with string length warnings that were not fixed.
+This is due to the fact that although I had tested split the print statements down into wither two statements or seperating the strings of text with double quotation marks ("") this only caused 2 sperate lines of messages to appear in the terminal which did not look professional and read coherantly as normal.
+This was deliberate in leaving these in place for this reason alone.

 The website runs smoothly across all used devices with no glitches or errors.